ahandsel/resume-hugo-simple/wiki/instructions.md

 In this tutorial, you'll not only create a professional looking resume, but also learn about the basics of GitHub actions and Netlify.

-By the end of the article, you'll have a great looking resume with automated PDF versions in both Letter, and A4 format.
+By the end of the article, you'll have a great looking resume with automated PDF versions in both Letter and A4 format.
 And you can update it with a single text file and one commit to your GitHub repository.

 ## What We'll Use